Mild and delicious Japanese Curry Rice made from scratch using curry powder, garam masala, tomato…

 Hiroshima Style Okonomiyaki (Japanese Layered Pancakes) – the ultimate savory pancake complete with cabbage, bacon, noodles, shrimp, and egg.
 So yummy!

 If you love pancakes and pan fried noodles, you are going to enjoy this Hiroshima Style Okonomiyaki (Japanese Layered Pancakes).
-It is the ultimate savory pancake complete with fried noodles (usually yakisoba or udon), shrimp, cabbage, bacon, and egg all cooked into a huge tasty round.
-It is then slathered with a rich brown sauce to give it even more flavor.
-What is there not to love about this pancake?
-Little to none, because it is totally delicious!
+It is the ultimate savory pancake.
+This pancake has fried noodles (usually yakisoba or udon), shrimp, cabbage, bacon, and egg all cooked into a huge tasty round.
+A rich brown sauce is slathered on the top to give it even more flavor.
+It is really delicious!

-The basic ingredients are similar to its cousin, the Osaka style Okonomiyaki except for the addition of noodles.
-The distinction is in the cooking method.
+The basic ingredients are similar to its cousin, the Osaka style Okonomiyaki.
+The exception is the addition of noodles.
+Also, the cooking method is different.
 Hiroshima Style Okonomiyaki is a layered pancake with the batter making up only a thin layer at the bottom.
 Osaka Style Okonomiyaki is more floury and pancake-like with the ingredients mixed into the batter.
 Both are equally tasty and so it is a matter of preference.

 - 1¼ cups all-purpose flour (187g)

 - ½ tsp salt

 - 4 tbsp vegetable oil